madhug-nadig/Distributed-Key-Value-Pair/README.md

 # Distributed-Key-Value-Pair

-A demonstration of the implementation of a distributed columnary NoSQL implementation for big data.
-A distributed key-value store with multiple nodes, node management, replica management and fault tolerance.
+A demonstration of the implementation of a distributed columnar NoSQL key-value pair based datastore for big data.
+With support for multiple nodes, node management, centralized control, replica management and fault tolerance.
+Implemented with GET(Query) and POST(entry) requests with persistent storage.
+Architecture suitable for 'read once write consistently' type of applications.

-Support for GET and POST requests.
+Built from scratch with Python and NodeJS.

 ## Command Format:
 **GET**:  _`<tablename> <rowid> <column family>:<column>`_